Action of 12 December 1782

 The action of 12 December 1782 was a naval engagement fought off the coast of Spain near Ferrol, in which the British 40-gun fifth rate HMS Mediator successfully attacked a convoy of five armed ships.
 Mediator succeeded in capturing one American privateer, the Alexander, and then captured the French ex-ship of the line La Ménagère.
-The convoy was part of Pierre Beaumarchais's supply chain to the American colonists.
+The convoy was part of Pierre-Augustin de Beaumarchais' supply chain to the American colonists.

 Background

-The Frenchman Pierre Beaumarchais founded a commercial enterprise, Roderigue Hortalez and Co., supported by France and Spain.
+French diplomat Pierre-Augustin de Beaumarchais founded a commercial enterprise, Roderigue Hortalez and Co., supported by France and Spain.
 The French and Spanish supplied the American rebels with weapons, munitions, clothes, and provisions that would never be paid for.
 Beaumarchais contracted for the transport of the supplies in convoys.
 Even so, the Royal Navy captured many of the transport vessels.

 Beaumarchais assembled one convoy in December 1782.
 He met his captains in Bordeaux and then supervised the loading of his vessels.
 The plan was to sail for Port-au-Prince, Saint Domingue and then on to America to supply the American colonists.

 The convoy consisted of five ships: